qubard/platformer-demo/README.md

 # platform-demo

 A simple pixel-perfect javascript platformer demo for showing a basic collision-checking approach with terrain.
+You can play it [here](https://upload.blueberrypancake.xyz/private/platformer-demo).

 # Collisions